 Freeing yourself from your mind

-Who is it whose voice is narrating my life?
+Whose voice is narrating my life?
 (Stranger Than Fiction, 2006)

 The good news is that you can free yourself from your mind.
 This is the only true liberation.
 You can take the first step right now.